keyprompt

 What KeyPrompt does NOT do

-Why KeyPrompt requests broad permissions
+Why KeyPrompt requests the permissions it does

 Your data, your control